knatterfunker/codecserver-softmbe/README.md

 ```
 [device:softmbe]
 driver=softmbe
+uvquality=3
 ```

+`uvquality` determines how much effort is put into the decoding.
+A higher number yields better audio quality at the cost of more CPU load.
+Must be between 1 and 64; the default is 3.

 Digital voice decode should now be available in openwebrx after restarting the `openwebrx` and `codecserver` services.